christaingabire/PricePulse/README.md

 ---

-I'm a data engineer interested in working in public interest.
-African food markets tell interesting stories about economics, development, and resilience, and there's more to discover.
+I'm a data engineer with an interest in how data systems and social systems overlap.
+I believe good public data can change how we understand markets, development, and everyday life across Africa